Kafū, aged forty-one.

 The temperature dropped to sixty-eight degrees.

 Messrs.
-Kume and Uno from the Imperial Theater came.
+Kume and Uno of the Imperial Theater came.

 June 15th.

-Lately, there had been frequent reports of Kiyomoto musicians’ extravagance and presumption; accordingly, I intended to cease my patronage of Kiyomoto altogether.
+Lately, having repeatedly heard reports of Kiyomoto performers' extravagance and presumption, I resolved to abandon Kiyomoto altogether.

 June 17th.

-At Meiji-za, I watched a rehearsal performance by lower-ranking young actors.
+At Meiji-za, I watched a rehearsal performance by young actors below the name-title rank.

-I met Koyamauchi Hiraoka's two children and had dinner at Fūgetsudō in Ginza on my way back.
+I met the two sons of Koyamauchi and Hiraoka and dined at Fūgetsudō in Ginza on my return journey.

 June 18th.